-Besides the data directory shared with the main server, a secondary node requires a local data directory where it stores some caches, unpacked external plugins, and other configuration.
+Besides the Data Directory shared with the main server, a secondary node requires a local Data Directory where it stores some caches, unpacked external plugins, and other configuration.

-On the first start of the node, the local data directory is automatically created as
+On the first start of the node, the local Data Directory is automatically created as

 <TeamCity Data Directory>/nodes/<node_ID>.
-This is usually the location of the shared data directory, the directory used by all nodes.
+This is usually the location of the shared Data Directory, the directory used by all nodes.

-To set up a high-availability TeamCity installation, you need to install both the main server and the secondary node behind a reverse proxy and configure it to route requests to the main server while it's available and to the secondary one in other cases.
+To set up a high-availability TeamCity installation, you need to install both the main server and the secondary node behind a reverse proxy and configure it to route requests to the main server while it is available and to the secondary one in other cases.
 If you are about to set up the TeamCity server behind a reverse proxy for the first time, make sure to review our notes on this topic.